jlmann-web-1/sporclone/INSTRUCTIONS.md

 Part 9 - Final Review

 30. Congratulations!
 Now you should self-grade each of your quizzes according to the checklist provided.
 Then have each of your games evaluated by a different classmate.
-After they review your games, make any changes necessary and submit your project for grading.
-Also play the games of other students.
-Be sure to keep a log of the games you play along with comments on each game.
+After they review your games, make any changes necessary.

 Part 10 – Project Submission and grading

-Attach the grading cover sheet to the top of your three reviews and your play log.
-Open one of your games in Chrome and I will play it.
-Once I confirm that the reviews are accurate, I will assign your grade.
+Instructions for submission will be posted soon.